sidlatau/flutter_document_picker/README.md

 # flutter_document_picker

 Allows user pick a document.
+Picked document is copied to app temporary directory.
+Optionally allows pick document with specific extension only.

+When file is picked its extension is checked using `allowedFileExtensions` parameter.
+Then file is copied to app temp directory.
+Copied file path is returned as result.
+If picked file extension is not in `allowedFileExtensions` list then `extension_mismatch` error is returned.

 In Android `Intent.ACTION_OPEN_DOCUMENT` is used.
 This intent is supported only from Android 19 (KitKat) SDK version.
-When file is picked its extension is checked using  `androidFileExtension` parameter.
-Then file is copied to app cache directory by using `TaskAsyncLoader`.
-Copied file path is returned as result.
-If picked file extension mismatch extension provided by parameter `extension_mismatch` error is returned.
+So this plugin can be used only if app `minSdkVersion` is 19 or more.

 In iOS `UIDocumentPickerViewController` is used.
-Files can be filtered by UTI type using `iosUtiType` parameter.
+Files can be filtered by list of UTI types using `allowedUtiTypes` parameter.
 Picked file path is returned as result.

 ### Params

-Plugin has two optional parameters to pick only specific document type: `iosUtiType` and `androidFileExtension`.
+Plugin has two optional parameters to pick only specific document type: `allowedUtiTypes` and `allowedFileExtensions`.

-* `String iosUtiType` (used only in **iOS**)
+* `List<String> allowedUtiTypes` (used only in **iOS**)

     In iOS Uniform Type Identifiers is used to check document types.
-If value is null "public.data" document type will be provided.
+    If list is null or empty "public.data" document type will be provided.
+    Only documents with provided UTI types will be enabled in iOS document picker.

     More info:
 https://developer.apple.com/library/archive/qa/qa1587/_index.html

-* `String androidFileExtension` (used only in **Android**)
+* `List<String> allowedFileExtensions` (used both in **iOS** and in **Android**)

-    In android file extension will be checked.
+    List of file extensions that picked file should have.
-If value is null - picked document extension will not be checked.
+    If list is null or empty - picked document extension will not be checked.

 # Example